preeti-git2302/ExitTest-Flipkart-/ExitTest/Readme.md

 * com.ExitTest.Pages- Defining all the pages with find Elements.
 * com.ExitTest.utiles- Defining all the utilities needed for the tests.
 * com.ExitTest.BaseClass- Defining all the base methods.
-* com.ExitTest.Excel- Defining
+* com.ExitTest.Excel- Defining Excel Code.
+* com.ExitTest.ReuseableMethod- Defining the common methods.
 * com.ExitTest.Tests- Defining all the tests scripts and assertions.

 #### Tests.java files description

-**Base_Test** : The main class which defines-
+**BaseTest** : The main class which defines-
 * @BeforeMethod- to open the browser, to open url and get the name of the test
 * @AfterMethd- to attach screenshot and to quit the browser
 * @BeforeSuite- to set Extent
 * @AfterSuite- to end the report

+**ReuseableMethods** : it contains method use mutiples time in this project it includes:
+* Method for SwitchWindow.
+* Method to navigate to main page.
+* Method To scroll down.

+**AddToCartTest** : Check AddToCart Functionality of FlipKart

+**ApplyFilterTest** : Check Filter Function Of FilpKart By Applying Various Filter.

+**BeautyandToysTest** : Check Beauty and Toys option and search for soft toys.

+**BecomeAseller** : Checks the Functionality of Become A seller in FilpKart.

-**Home_Test** : check functions on the homepage of Flipkart.
-Includes tests:
+**ElectronicsItemTest** : Check the Function of Electronic items.

-* check Flipkart Logo.
-* check ship button.
-* check cross Button to close the login dialogue box.
+**FlipKartFunctionButtonsTest** : Check the Functions Of FilpKart Buttons includes:
-* check Seach Button.
+* check About Us Button.
-* check the sorting by popularity.
-* check Wholesale button.
+* check Contact Us Option.
-* check Paymenttton.
+* check Cancellation And Refund option.
-* check sellerRegistration Button.
+* check Social media Twitter page.
-* check cart button present on Home page.
+* check Policy of FlipKart

+**HomeFurnitureTest** : Check the Option Of Home Furniture.

-**Account_Test** : check functions on the account section of Flipkart.
+**LoginTest** : Check the Login Functionality of FilpKart it Includes:
-Includes tests:
-* check wishlist in my profile option.
-* check Mychats in my profile option.
-* click on mobile button.
-* check supercoinZone page by clicking supercoin button
-* click on grocery button available after login on HomeScreen* click on mobile button

-**Login_test** : Check login functionality by  entering mobilenumber and password and clicking login button present on dialogue box .
-Includes tests:
 * check login with valid login credentials.
+* check login with Invalid Email.
-* check login with Invalid login credentials.
+* check login with Invalid Password.
+* check login with Blank Email.
+* check login with Blank Password.

+**RemoveItemFromCartTest** : Check the Functionality to remove items from cart it includes:
+* check for item not exist in cart.

+**searchTest** : Check the Function of search it includes:
-* check otp button
+* check for valid search
-* check logout button
+* check for invalid search

-**MoreOptions_test** : checks the fuctionalities in more option present in home page .
-Includes tests:
-* check Notification button by clicking and redirect to notificationpreference page
-* check customerService button by clicking and redirect to customerservice page.

-**Flight_test** : check the flight button and the serch button in flight page.
+**TopOffersTest** : Check the Top Offers Option.

 #### Drivers Folder description:

-* chromedriver.exe : drivers for chrome
+* chromedriver.exe : drivers for Chrome
 * geckodriver.exe : drivers for firefox
 * msedgedriver.exe: drivers for microsoft edge

 #### Other files description

-* **Screenshots.java** : defines functions to take screenshots
+* **ScreenShot.java** : defines functions to take screenshots.

-* **confi.properties** : placed under "./Resources/config.properties".
+* **config.properties** : placed under Resources folder.
 By changing the value of "chooseDriver" and "mode" you can run the project on different browsers:

-** For firefox without headless mode** : chooseDriver= "FireFoxDriver"  and mode="normal"
+** For firefox with headless mode** : chooseDriver= "FireFoxDriver"  and headless="headless"

-**For chrome in headless mode** : chooseDriver= "ChromeDriver"  and mode="Headless"
+**For chrome in headless mode** : chooseDriver= "ChromeDriver"  and headless=" Headless"

-** For chrome without headless mode** : chooseDriver= "ChromeDriver"  and mode="normal"
+** For chrome without headless mode** : chooseDriver= "ChromeDriver"  and headless="non - headlesss"

 ** For Microsoft Edge without headless mode** : chooseDriver="MicrosoftEdge" and there is no option for headless mode

+* **ExcelFile** *

-* **ExcelFile
+* Contains the Data

 #### Reports

 * Extent report gets generated after the run under ./Reports/ExtentReports.html.
-* TestNG report as "emailable-report.html" gets generated under /test-output.

 #### FailedScreenshots

-* Failed Screenshots gets placed under /FailedScreenshots
+* Failed Screenshots gets placed under FailedScreenshots

+#### Logs

+* Contains the logger implementations.

 ## Implemented features